hornster02/hornster02/README.md

 ***HDD Regenerator*** - repair corrupted sectors on HDD without data loss (Win/MS-DOS)

 ***🟦 Total Commander*** - fast/efficient replacement of Explorer/Desktop/Start Menu with lots of extra features (internal file association including icons, file comparison by content, change attributes, copy data paths to clipboard, show/hide certain files/folders, copying files with certain date while preserving directory structure, verifying copied data for possible damage, ... = lower hundreds of hotkeys).
 A few useful "wincmd.ini" tweaks (first 2 are very important and I don't understand that the app is not set up that way in base - first one speeds up/transparent e.g. data search by ignoring NTFS links = searches for data as written on disk and doesn't show "false duplicates".
-Second copies/moves NTFS links as links and not as files/folders)
+Second copies/moves NTFS links as links and not as folders - unfortunately this [```does not work for files```](https://www.ghisler.ch/board/viewtopic.php?t=40835), where for manipulation you need use for example WinRAR
 <br/>
 ```IgnoreLinks=8```
 ```CopyLinks=1```